starikovm/phpunit-documentation-new/source/annotations.rst

 methods.
 Such dependencies do not define the order in which the test methods are to be executed but they allow the returning of an instance of the test fixture by a producer and passing it to the dependent consumers.
-:numref:`writing-tests-for-phpunit.examples.StackTest2.php` shows
+:ref:`writing-tests-for-phpunit.examples.StackTest2.php` shows
 how to use the ``@depends`` annotation to express dependencies between test methods.

-See :numref:`writing-tests-for-phpunit.test-dependencies` for more details.
+See :ref:`writing-tests-for-phpunit.test-dependencies` for more details.

 .. _appendixes.annotations.expectedException: